leonwu127/bloggerQinQin/README.md

 ## 📝 Adding Content

-To add a new blog post:
+To add a new blog post (archived in `blog.old/content/blog`):

-1. Create a new directory under `content/blog` with a name related to your post
+1. Create a new directory under `blog.old/content/blog` with a name related to your post
 2. Create an `index.md` file inside this directory
 3. Add the frontmatter at the top of the file:
    ```